The best decoration addresses in Paris

 Datcha is a home décor studio founded by Amandine Furhmann and Mériadek Caraës, located just a stone’s throw from La Samaritaine.
 This brilliant creative duo has a spacious showroom where they present their entire collection: tableware, linens, lighting, decorative objects, and, more recently, furniture.
 Everything is designed in Paris and handcrafted by artisans preserving forgotten skills.

-We love: the soap-bubble glazed plates made in Spain (€18), the Murano glasses "Made in France," mouth-blown by an Italian artisan living in France (€19.50), and the hand-painted salad bowls from Bulgaria (€45).
+We love: the soap-bubble enameled plates from Spain (€26), the “made in France” Murano glasses, mouth-blown by an Italian artisan living in France (€22), and the mini Cadaqués cups (€21).

 Datcha, at Merci Paris, 111 boulevard Beaumarchais, Paris 11th.
 Open Monday to Thursday from 10:30 AM to 7:30 PM, Friday and Saturday from 10:30 AM to 8 PM, Sunday from 10:30 AM to 7:30 PM.